Discover the World of Homebuying Assistance for Native Americans

 If you live on a reservation, it’s a good idea to check with your local tribal office about down payment assistance.
 The officials there will probably be excellent sources of information about any local programs that may be able to provide down payment assistance.

 Often down payment help is only available to residents of a specific location.
-For instance, this program provides grants of up to $10,000 that can be used for down payment and other costs, but only if the Native American buyer uses a lender based in Oneonta, Minnesota.
+For instance, this program provides grants of up to $10,000 that can be used for down payment and other costs, but the direct lender and underwriting must be done in Onamia, Minnesota.

 The change had a significant impact on who can take advantage of these programs, Wilson says.
 “It’s important because it can be used anywhere, not just on tribal land,” she explains.